Kansas City Princess

 Kansas City Princess is a 1934 American comedy film starring Joan Blondell and Glenda Farrell.
 The film was directed by William Keighley with a script written by Sy Bartlett and Manuel Seff.

-Warner Bros. sought to duplicate the success of Havana Widows (1933) by pairing Blondell and Farrell as a comedy duo of blonde bombshells; Kansas City Princess was the third film to feature this pairing.
+Warner Bros.
+Pictures sought to duplicate the success of Havana Widows (1933) by pairing Blondell and Farrell as a comedy duo of blonde bombshells; Kansas City Princess was the third film to feature this pairing.
 The film was released by Warner Bros. on October 13, 1934.

 Plot

 Kansas City manicurist Rosie Sturges is in a relationship with minor gangster Dynamite Carson.
 Her friend and roommate Marie Callahan is a fellow manicurist seeking a rich husband.
 Marie dislikes Dynamite and urges Rosie to drop him.
 With Dynamite out of town, Marie prompts Rosie to take a date with customer Jimmy the Duke.
 However, the girls do not know that Jimmy is an associate of Dynamite, who is furious to learn that Marie has been dating behind his back.

 Fearing Dynamite's anger, Rosie and Marie leave Kansas City by disguising themselves as members a girls' group to board a train to New York.
 With Dynamite in pursuit, the girls meet two businessmen in New York, Samuel Warren and Jim Cameron.
 After Dynamite corners them on a ship to Paris, the girls trick the two men into throwing their purses out the window to borrow money for their fares and new clothes.
-Dynamite becomes a bodyguard for millionaire Junior Ashcraft, who is sailing to Paris to confront his wife whom he suspects has been having an affair with Dr. Sascha Pilnakoff.
+Dynamite becomes a bodyguard for millionaire Junior Ashcraft, who is sailing to Paris to confront his wife who he suspects has been having an affair with Dr. Sascha Pilnakoff.

 When Rosie and Marie learn that Junior is on the ship, they pose as French manicurists to persuade him to give them the money to repay their debt, not knowing that Dynamite is his bodyguard.
 Dynamite exposes them to Junior and the girls become hysterical.
 Junior gives them the money and asks them to accompany him to Paris to meet with his private investigator Marcel.

 In Paris, Junior, Dynamite and the girls meet with Marcel.
 Rosie poses as Dr. Sascha's lover to force Junior's wife to leave him and reconcile with Junior.
 However, Marcel double-crosses him and instead leads his wife to find Junior with Marie.
 Junior decides to get a divorce and marry Marie.
 Rosie also accepts Dynamite's marriage proposal, but only if he promises to leave the world of crime.